riouxr/BB_MultiresTools/README.md

 ## Credits

-Created by Blender Bob with assistance from ChatGPT
+Created by Blender Bob with assistance from Claude.ai

 ## Contributing